Mile Ilić (politician): Parliamentarian (1991–96)

 Ilić was elected to the National Assembly of Serbia in the 1990 Serbian parliamentary election, the first to be held after the re-introduction of multi-party politics.
 The SPS won a majority victory in the election, and Ilić served as a government supporter.
 When the Socialist Federal Republic of Yugoslavia was restructured as the Federal Republic of Yugoslavia in 1992, Ilić was also chosen as one of Serbia's first delegates to the Yugoslavian Chamber of Republics in the federal entity's new parliament.

 He did not seek re-election to the national assembly in late 1992 but instead ran for the Yugoslavian Chamber of Citizens in the December 1992 Yugoslavian federal election, appearing in the lead position on the Socialist Party's electoral list in the Niš division.
 He was elected when the list won five mandates.
 The election was won by the SPS and its Montenegrin allies, and Ilić again served as a government supporter.

 Ilić led the SPS's list for the smaller, redistributed Niš division in the 1996 Yugoslavian parliamentary election and was re-elected when the list won two mandates.

+By his own acknowledgement, Ilić was associated with the SPS's hardline wing.
+In early 1996, following the signing of the Dayton Accords, he nominated Serbian president Slobodan Milošević for the Nobel Peace Prize.